dwalter0/finger_enum/README.md

   -O OUTFILE, --outfile OUTFILE
                         List of usernames go out to this file in a wordlist like format.
 Since it's a slow bruteforce, successes are written to file as it goes.
 ```

+This is quite slow.
+It is faster to use the scanner/finger/finger_users module in msfconsole.